2026 Adelaide Football Club season

-The 2026 Adelaide Football Club season is the Adelaide Crows' upcoming 36th season of senior competition in the Australian Football League (AFL).
-Adelaide's women's team will play their eleventh season in the AFLW, and their reserves team will play their twelfth season in the South Australian National Football League (SANFL).
+The 2026 Adelaide Football Club season was the Adelaide Crows' 36th season of senior competition in the Australian Football League (AFL).
+Adelaide's women's team are playing their eleventh season in the AFLW, and their reserves team played their twelfth season in the South Australian National Football League (SANFL).

+The Adelaide Crows women's team will play their first season under head coach Ryan Davis following the departure of Matthew Clarke in 2025.